Chaganti-Reddy/dotfiles/Readme.md

 `NOTE - Please don't create any Issues or Pull Requests.
 These dotfiles are only for my personal use.`

-## Prerequisites

-To utilize these dotfiles, you need a system running Arch Linux with the DWM window manager installed.
-You will also require Git to clone and manage the repository.
-If you don't have it already, install Git using your package manager.

 ## Automated Installation

 Fist install Arch Linux with minimal setup/any other DE/WM with `archinstall` script and reboot your system. use `sudo nmtui-connect` command for wireless internet connection.
 Then clone this repo using